Erana Clark

-Erana Clark is an Australian singer and vocal coach originally from Auckland, New Zealand.
+Erana Clark (18 December 1959 - 20 December 2024) was an Australian singer, songwriter and vocal coach originally from Auckland, New Zealand.

 Background

 Her work as a vocal coach started with Popstars.
 Then she spent seven years with Australian Idol.
 She also coached for X-Factor, then later worked on Australia's Got Talent.
-She is now recognized for her vocal coaching.
+She is now recognised for her vocal coaching.
 She also had some charting singles on Lew Pryme and Russell Clark's Impact label.

 Career

 1970s to 1980s

 In 1973, at the age of 12 with her song "Circle Game" she was a finalist for RATA Awards.
 It was released on Impact, backed with "Teardrop On Teardrop".
 The following year she recorded two more singles for the label: "I Have A Dream" backed with "My Friend The Sea" and "Angel Eyes" bw "The Rivers Too Wide".
 By the age of 21 she was a veteran performer.
 Having been a teenager and being exposed to an adult lifestyle, it took its toll on her.